 Click here to send an email to request your free copy of Spiritual Lessons.

-The 2011 Annual Report described how The Bowery Mission and Kids With A Promise:
+The 2012 Annual Report described how The Bowery Mission:

-- Provided more than 1,000 youth with summer camp, scholarships, retreats, community service projects, group mentoring, and internships.
+- Provided 1,151 youth with summer camp, scholarships, retreats, community service projects, group mentoring, and internships.